samboy/rg32hash/README.md

 ./tinyrg32 --many --hex --numbers 'ñ' | fmt -w 18 | tr -d ' '
 ```

 I understand that tinyrg32.c may still have some bloat in it; if anyone
 can help me reduce its size without giving up any of its functionality,
 please open up a github ticket with your smaller version of tinyrg32.c

+# tinyapi.c Tiny rg32 library

+tinyapi.c has both a tiny rg32 library for C program and an example of
+the library being used.
+Useful when you want to give a C program a strong
+random number generator in only 12 lines of code.

 # rg32.class.php RG32 in PHP